Bridges: Building a Supportive Community

 - I work part-time.
 Do I have to complete this training in work time?

 You should complete the training in paid work time.
 Please discuss with your supervisor if you have any issues with finding time to complete this training.
-The training takes approximately 45 minutes to an hour of your time and may be saved and returned to at your convenience.
+The training takes approximately 45 minutes to two hours of your time and may be saved and returned to at your convenience.
 Training must be completed by the due date you have been given.

 - The training will not load on my phone.
 How do I complete the training?